redisson/redisson/docs/data-and-services/locks-and-synchronizers.md

 `leaseTime` parameter during lock acquisition can be defined.
 After specified time interval locked lock will be released automatically.

 `RLock` object behaves according to the Java Lock specification.
 It means only lock owner thread can unlock it otherwise `IllegalMonitorStateException` would be thrown.
 Otherwise consider to use [RSemaphore](#semaphore) object.

+!!! note
+    In the asynchronous, reactive, and RxJava3 APIs a single logical operation may run across more than one thread, so the thread that acquires a lock may not be the one that releases it.
+Because lock ownership is tied to a thread id, pin it explicitly: capture `Thread.currentThread().getId()` and pass the same `threadId` to the `lock`, `tryLock`, and `unlock` calls, as shown in the Reactive and RxJava3 examples below.

 Code examples: